websemantics/builder-extension/README.md

   'group' => true,
 ```

-* There are two settings to the seeding option in `builder.php`,
+* There is an option to turn module seeding on after it has installed successfully in `builder.php`,

-- `yes`, Builder extension will seed the module after install,
-- `no`, Seeding is disabled

 ```
-  'seeding' => 'yes'
+  'seed' => true
 ```

+Turn on and off with `true` / `false` values.

 * Specify your project docblock to be included with the generated classes,